junxit/us-congress-bills-116/metadata.md

 - 2020-12-16 — On agreeing to the Bass amendment (A001) Agreed to without objection.
 - 2020-12-16 — On agreeing to the resolution Agreed to without objection. (text: CR H7216-7217)
 - 2020-12-16 — Passed/agreed to in House: On agreeing to the resolution Agreed to without objection.(text: CR H7216-7217)
+- 2020-12-17 — Message on House action received in Senate and at desk: House amendment to Senate bill.
+- 2020-12-18 — Resolving differences -- Senate actions: Senate agreed to the House amendment to S.Con.Res.
+52 by Unanimous Consent.
+- 2020-12-18 — Senate agreed to the House amendment to S.Con.Res.
+52 by Unanimous Consent. (consideration: CR S7828)
+- 2020-12-20 — Message on Senate action sent to the House.